7 database lessons you can learn from "Star Trek: TNG"

 This episode revolves around the crew of the Enterprise struggling to deal with a virus that has infected the ship’s computer after they brought over data logs from another Federation ship in an attempt to understand how it was destroyed.
 In and of itself, that’s a valuable database lesson – it’s important to implement security measures and strict schema to prevent “dirty” or malicious data from getting into your database.

 But Picard’s exhortation that time is limited brings to mind an even more fundamental database lesson for the modern era: speed matters.
 Users increasingly demand incredibly low latency from all of their apps, and the database can easily become a speed-killing bottleneck, particularly if it’s not distributed and scalable.
-If a transaction has to travel halfway across the world and then get in line behind thousands of others before it can be committed to a single-instance database, the end user experience is going to suffer.
+If a transaction has to travel halfway across the world and then get in line behind thousands of others before it can be committed to a single-instance database or a distributed database that can only support writes on a single node, the end user experience is going to suffer.

-Admittedly, even in that scenario, we’re better off than the Enterprise was – having a slow database will not make your application explode!
-But it will frustrate your users, which could produce the same end result in the long run.
+Admittedly, even in that scenario, we’re better off than the Enterprise was – having a slow database will not make your application explode, at least in the literal sense.
+But it can harm performance and, under heavy enough traffic, take your application offline.
 To avoid having our applications go the way of the Yamato, we need our database to be fast.

 In the modern era, this means it needs to be able to scale – vertically, horizontally, and geographically.